felixlopz/hubrise-test-task/content/apps/woocommerce/en/configuration.md

 ## Save the Configuration

-Once you are happy with the configuration of WooCommerce Bridge, click **Save** at the top of the page to go back to the **Latest operatins** page.
+To save the configuration, click **Save** at the top of the page.

 ## Reset the Configuration

-If you want to reset the configuration and erase its values, click **Reset the configuration** at the bottom of the page.
+If you need to reset the configuration, click **Reset the configuration** at the bottom of the page.

 ---

-**IMPORTANT NOTE:** Resetting the configuration will also erase your integration settings.
-To continue receiving WooCommerce orders, you will need to enter your integration settings again.
+**IMPORTANT NOTE:** Resetting the configuration will instantly disconnect the bridge from PrestaShop.

 ---

-Resetting the configuration does not remove the operation logs displayed in the main page.
+Resetting the configuration does not delete the operation logs displayed in the main page.